guidanoli/luav/README.md

 <img align="right" width="200" src="logo.png">

-luav lets you download, build and install multiple versions of Lua.
+luav lets you download, build and install multiple versions of Lua. luav was inspired by [pyenv](https://github.com/pyenv/pyenv) and modified for Lua.
-It is meant to be very portable among GNU/Linux systems.
+It is meant to be very portable among systems running GNU/Linux.
-It was also inspired by [pyenv](https://github.com/pyenv/pyenv), and modified for Lua.

 ## Main features

 * download any version of Lua from [lua.org](https://www.lua.org)

-  * all version information is scrapped from [lua.org/ftp](https://lua.org/ftp).
+  * all information about versions of Lua is scrapped from [lua.org/ftp](https://lua.org/ftp).
   * tarballs are checked with [`md5sum`](https://man7.org/linux/man-pages/man1/md5sum.1.html) and [`sha1sum`](https://man7.org/linux/man-pages/man1/sha1sum.1.html)

 * build Lua from source with any compiler flags